PabloJM21/Image-Classification-with-ResNet/README.md

-# Segmentation with U-Net
+# Image Classification with ResNet

 The goal of this project is to compare the performance of different models on the Image Classification task, trained on the CIFAR-10 dataset.
-These models are a MLP, a 1-layer CNN and a ResNet.

-To understand the background of this exercise you can:
+These are mainly convolutional neural networks (CNNs) and residual neural networks (ResNets) To understand the background of this exercise you can:

 Read the ResNet publication: https://arxiv.org/abs/1512.03385